Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

 A basic and very desirable efficiency notion is \emph{exhaustiveness}, which requires that a voting rule spends its entire budget.
 Of course, due to the discrete model, we cannot guarantee that the rule will spend exactly 1 dollar (i.e., the entire budget); however, we can require that no additional project is affordable.

-\begin{definition}[Exhaustiveness, \citealp{aziz2018proportionally}] An election rule $\calR$ is \myemph{exhaustive} if for each election instance $E$ and each non-selected candidate $c \notin \calR(E)$ it holds that $\cost(\calR(E) \cup \{c\}) > 1$. \end{definition}
+\begin{definition}[Exhaustiveness, \citealp{aziz2018proportionally}] An election rule $\calR$ is \myemph{exhaustive} if for each election instance $E$ and each non-selected candidate $c \notin \calR(E)$ it holds that $\cost(\calR(E) \cup \{c\}) > b$. \end{definition}

-Notably, Rule X fails to be exhaustive.
-It can happen that at the end of Rule X's execution, some project remains affordable, but the project's supporters do not have enough money to pay for it -- Rule X then refuses to fund the project.
-For example, if we have two voters and two candidates, such that $v_1$ approves $\{c_1\}$ and $v_2$ approves $\{c_2\}$.
-Suppose that both candidates cost 1 dollar.
-Then Rule X returns $W = \emptyset$.
-In fact, it turns out that exhaustiveness is incompatible with priceability.
+Notably, Equal Shares fails to be exhaustive.
+It can happen that at the end of the execution of Equal Shares, some project remains affordable, but the project's supporters do not have enough money to pay for it, and so Equal Shares refuses to fund the project.
+For example, suppose that $b = 1$, that we have two voters and two candidates, such that $v_1$ approves $\{c_1\}$ and $v_2$ approves $\{c_2\}$.
+Suppose that both candidates have cost 1.
+Then Equal Shares returns $W = \emptyset$.